 The Children's Hospital of Philadelphia's Center for Sports Medicine and Performance offers educational programs on a variety of sports medicine topics for coaches, athletic directors, athletic trainers, team physicians, athletes who participate in high impact sports, and parents.

-Join sports and orthopedic experts from The Children's Hospital of Philadelphia at the Philadelphia Sports and Education Expo, to be held Dec.
-13-15 at the Pennsylvania Convention Center.
+Join sports and orthopedic experts from The Children's Hospital of Philadelphia at the Philadelphia Sports and Education Expo, to be held May 31 and June 1 at the Pennsylvania Convention Center.

 The Expo is open to healthcare professionals, school and regional coaches, athletic trainers and directors, as well as young athletes and their families.

-Three presentations will be given by CHOP orthopedic surgeons:
+Two presentations will be given by CHOP orthopedic surgeons on Saturday, May 31, 11 a.m. to noon:

-Saturday, Dec.
-14, 1 p.m. — Lawrence Wells, MD, will describe the various injuries and diagnoses that are most typically seen in young athletes, and provide guidance about which injuries can be managed conservatively, without surgery, and which ones are likely to require operative intervention.
+Lawrence Wells, MD will describe the various injuries and diagnoses that are most typically seen in young athletes, and provide guidance about which injuries can be managed conservatively, without surgery, and which ones are likely to require operative intervention.

 Jan.
 14, 2014, Voorhees, NJ